 Build your website for the human reader, with the search engine in mind.
 That’s SEO Copywriting!
 Your homepage content should be long enough to clarify who you are, what you do, where you’re located (if you’re local), your value proposition, and what visitors should do next.
 These visitors should leave satisfied, not overwhelmed or underwhelmed — and absolutely not confused.
 Put yourself in your target’s shoes and think of the UI and UX.

-Other Website Considerations…
+What are Other Website Considerations?

 - Domain Name – “street address” for at least 2 years

-- Hosting – “plot of land” – “rent” or “build your own”
+- Hosting – “plot of land” – “rent” or “build your own.”

-- Website Platform – “foundation”
+- Website Platform – the “foundation.”
+Related: Why I prefer WordPress.

 - Content – “store” (products/services) and/or “magazine” (blog)